Skip to content

 ts

-verifyPassword(username: string, password: string): Promise<boolean>
+verifyPassword(id: string, password: string): Promise<boolean>

 Use this for confirm-your-password gates (delete account, change email).